Sydney rally & march May 2026

 ALL for more rapidly and broadly minimising cat populations and reducing impacts to wildlife!!!

-This rally is our second following the Aug 2025 rally, the outcomes from the NSW Inquiry Management of Cat Populations, and recent publications from domestic cat experts in Australia and overseas in urban areas.
+This rally is our second following the Aug 2025 rally, the outcomes from the NSW Inquiry Management of Cat Populations, and recent publications from domestic cat experts in Australia and overseas.

 #1.
 The rally will commence in Martin Place, near Phillip Street crossing.